Highzik/benz-1/README.md

 I created an image folder and moved images into it.
 I added a channel-picture to the root folder.
 I created a thumbnail folder.
+This is where I'll be stopping tonight which is 20/03/2023; time:11:32pm GMT; I'll continue tomorrow, God willing.
+Goodnight to you ISAAC!